PiyushGreenrider/SupportBot/README.md

 For running the chatbot.
-Follow these instructions:\n
+Follow these instructions
 a.
-Install a virtual environment using the commands \n
+Install a virtual environment using the commands
 ``` virtualenv venv```
 b.
 Run the virtual environment: ``` ./venv/Scripts/activate ```
 c.
 Install the dependencies: